 Immigration Resources

-In light of recent executive orders on immigration and the memo formally rescinding the Deferred Action for Childhood Arrivals (DACA) Program, this page has been developed as a resource for relevant immigration information and updates.
 The Cooper Union stands firmly committed to every member of our community, regardless of immigration status or citizenship.
-As these policies develop and change, we will work to communicate with you and provide updated resources on this page.
-Please know that regardless of how situations develop, Cooper stands with all of our community members.
+As government policies develop and change, we will work to communicate with you and provide updated resources on this page.

-Any students impacted by the recent changes in immigration policy either directly or indirectly are encouraged to reach out to Hala Alkasm, Assistant Director of International Student Advisement.
-Faculty and staff should contact Natalie Brooks with questions or concerns related to immigration status.
+For support and information, international students should reach out to Hala Alkasm, Director of International Students & Scholars Office.
+Faculty and staff should contact Mary Ann Nissen, Director of HR.
 Students are also reminded that all services provided through the Office of Student Affairs are available to all students regardless of immigration or citizenship status.
-Questions about how to connect with Student Affairs resources should be directed to the Dean of Students.
+Questions about Student Affairs resources should be directed to Grace Kendall, Dean of Students.

 Please note that The Cooper Union is not endorsing any organization or service, nor are we responsible for the content of websites that we link to that are not controlled by Cooper.